hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/02-how-faridun-sent-jandal-to-yaman.md

 The monarch summoned from the Bedouins
 Full many a chieftain well approved in war,
 And made the matter manifest to all : —
-" I have as only issue of my wedlock v .
-6J
+" I have as only issue of my wedlock

 Three Lights that are resplendent in mine eyes,

-i8o

 THE SHAHNAMA OF FIRDA USI